artlovan/xml2json-service/README.md

 =======

 - Service will convert any xml structure to json and return it back.
-- Server uses goxml2json lib, so thanks to basgys/goxml2json.
+- Server uses goxml2json lib, thanks to basgys/goxml2json.

 Usage
 ----------